David-Peede/MUC19/vcf_data/README.md

 ## Code

-Note that because the intermediate VCF and bookkeeping files take up roughly 3TB of storage.
+Note that the intermediate VCF and bookkeeping files take up roughly 3TB of storage.

 ### Single Archaic Datasets